Bealby/grandpas-pocket-watch-shop/README.md

 of the Website remains the same but it was decided to change the colour theme of the website along with an app change.

 The original colour theme, of contrasting greys, was not satisfactory to the overall feel of the Website.
 As it created a very bland and dull user interface.
 It was therefore replaced with a more engaging colour theme explained in the **Surface** section.

 The Forum app was also replaced with a Service app.
 It was felt that a 'Repair or Valuation' service booking form was more beneficial for both the user and owner, as it would potentially create extra business and profit for Grandpa's Pocket Watch Shop.

----

 ## Features

 ---

 The Main Web page consists of four separate sections; `Home`, `Catch Log` (embedded `Edit Catch Log`), `Add Catches` and `Contact`.

 ### Navigation Bar/ Main Header

 #### Mobile

 ![Nav-Mobile](/documentation/readme/nav-mobile.png/)

 For mobile devices the Navigation Bar/ Header will focus more on intuitive icons to click rather than text, to ensure a minimalistic and non-congestive look.

-The main header will include the logo that is clickable to the 'Home' page, along with the three icons for 'Repair & Valuation', Profile and Basket.
+The main header will include the logo that is clickable to the Home page, along with the three icons for 'Repair & Valuation', Profile and Basket.
 Each when hovered over will change colour to orange `rgb(220, 149, 35, 1)`.
 For the basket icon the total figure will be displayed and will change to orange `rgb(220, 149, 35, 1)` once products are added to the basket, which  will catch the users eye throughout their Website experience.

 Under the main header a toggle icon will be displayed that once click will create a dropdown menu of all categories and types of products.
 A search bar will continually be present and accessible for the user due to the large number of products available in the Website.
 The search function will search for the product name and in the product description.

 #### Desktop

 ![Nav-Desktop](/documentation/readme/nav-desktop.png/)

 For larger devices the features displayed and their functionality will mainly remain the same except that the category headings will be displayed and the search bar positioned in the main header nestled inbetween the logo and icons.

 The main category headings will all be clickable and have a drop down menu attached to each that will display all product names available.

 Media queries are set up for icons and headings to decrease in soze in smaller devices to ensure the desktop look is maintained until the Bootstrap
 Navbar collapse break point sets.

 The Naiviagtion/ and Main Header will be kept constant through out the Website that allow users to always feel grounded no matter which part of the Website they are navigating.

 ### Home Page

 #### Mobile

 ![Home Mobile](/documentation/readme/home-mb.png/)

 The home page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
 The icons once hovered over will enlarge slightly and be intuitively clickable.

 #### Desktop

 ![Nav-Desktop](/documentation/readme/home-dt.png/)

 The home page for larger devices will keep the same design as in for mobiles, but instead will have images of the categories that when hover over disappear and display the category name to click on.
 This extra feature brings a greater visual experience fo rth esuer to interact with.

 ### Profile App